Tororoi/pixel-vee/README.md

     <td colspan="2"> Select Vector </td>
   </tr>
   <tr>
-    <td colspan="2"> Click on a vector to select or deselect it.
-Selecting a vector changes the active tool to match the vector. </td>
+    <td colspan="2"> Click on a vector via the vectors dialog box to select or deselect it.
+Selecting a vector changes the active tool to match the vector.
+While using the cubic curve tool, vectors can also be selected via the canvas if using an option that shows other cubic curve vectors. </td>
   </tr>
   <tr>
     <td colspan="2"> Change Color </td>